Brinkley Act

+Although the original purpose of the Brinkley Act was to shut down XERA, subsequent Mexican-licensed stations have successfully used its provisions to carry American-originated programming.
+Most notably, Tijuana-based XETV was the San Diego-market affiliate of ABC starting in 1956 – adding live network programming after receiving a Section 325 permit several months later – but lost the affiliation in 1973 after new station KCST successfully sued to deny a renewal.
+It later affiliated with Fox upon that network's founding in 1986, again receiving Section 325 approval to carry live programming starting in 1994.

-Although the original purpose of the Brinkley Act was to shut down a broadcaster, such applications are today granted as a matter of course, and a number of US broadcasters are permitted to program Mexican stations from their US studios in communities such as San Diego, California and Brownsville, Texas, where as many as a third of the stations in each radio market are licensed in Mexico.
+Today, especially after language requiring the FCC to consider whether it was "possible or desirable" for an American-licensed station to carry the requested programming was removed by the 1994 North American Free Trade Agreement, such permits are granted as a matter of course.
+A number of US broadcasters are permitted to program Mexican stations from their US studios in communities such as San Diego and Brownsville, Texas, where as many as a third of the stations in each radio market are licensed in Mexico.
 In recent years the law has returned to prominence, as its provisions have been used to extend US ownership limits to Mexican stations leased by US broadcasters.

 Comparable legislation elsewhere

 To prevent Radio Luxembourg from beaming a live signal which had originated in the London studios of the station to the whole of the United Kingdom from continental Europe, the British General Post Office, which had control of British telephones, enacted similar regulations to the Brinkley Act.
 Consequently, Radio Luxembourg, like Mexican border-blasters, had to either use studios at the station in Luxembourg, or record information in London on a transcription disc which could then be flown to Luxembourg for replay.